CIS565-Fall-2014/Project6-DeferredShader/README.md

 -------------------------------------------------------------------------------
 OVERVIEW:
 -------------------------------------------------------------------------------
-The deferred shader you will write will have the following stages:

-Stage 1 renders the scene geometry to the G-Buffer
-* pass.vert
-* pass.frag

-Stage 2 renders the lighting passes and accumulates to the P-Buffer
-* quad.vert
-* diffuse.frag
-* diagnostic.frag

-Stage 3 renders the post processing
-* post.vert
-* post.frag

 The keyboard controls are as follows:
 WASDRF - Movement (along w the arrow keys)
 * W - Zoom in